It’s the End of the World as We Know It (And I Feel Fine)

 How do grid transformation developments compare in California and New York?
 What are the potential energy policy changes under the Trump administration?
 What’s the latest on tax reform proposals and their potential impact on energy companies?
 What’s driving renewed interest in the time-honored concept of performance-based ratemaking?

 Australia is a global leader in distributed solar photovoltaic.
 What can we learn here in the United States from the experience down under?
 How are solar power purchase agreements evolving to recognize increasing amounts of solar resources on the grid?

 Take a step back and consider what is happening, what it means, and where our industry is headed.
-Join our experts as they share their views and field your questions related to solar curtailment, Australia’s response to DERs, and smart cities.
+View this recording to hear our industry experts share their views and field questions related to solar curtailment, Australia’s response to DERs, and smart cities.

 View from the Executive Suite

 The energy world, as we know it, is changing.
 The coming of a new presidential administration portends a significant shift in energy, environmental, and economic policies and priorities.
 Read more

 Companies seek to put capital to work with a focus on improving earnings, but in a challenging environment.
 Each sector is positioned differently, but there are common themes.
 Read more

 Energy Supply, Demand, and Markets

 Who decides whether to add or subtract generation?
 How?
 Open to debate: What, if anything, needs to be done?
 Read more

 As solar penetration increases, system planners try to understand “tipping point” effects and over-generation risk.
 What “SPF” will they see?
 Read more